Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Probiotics (whether from commercial sources or homemade fermented foods) will help keep a healthy digestive tract.

-These probiotics provide beneficial effects in a number of ways – compete with pathogens for space, increase nutrient uptake and utilization, support immunity, etc., and the end result is healthier birds, better feed conversion, and increased egg production.
+These probiotics provide beneficial effects in a number of ways—competing with pathogens for space, increasing nutrient uptake and utilization, supporting immunity, etc.—and the end result is healthier birds, better feed conversion, and increased egg production.

-Using probiotics has additional benefits in using them to compensate for the stressors associated with starting day old chicks, illnesses, molting, or high production stresses, etc.
+Using probiotics has additional benefits in using them to compensate for the stressors associated with starting day-old chicks, illnesses, molting, high production stresses, etc.

 • Save